Sahoro Hokkaido Terrain

 Lifts

-The lift infrastructure consists of one gondola that travels most of the vertical, 3 high speed quad chair lifts, 1 triple chair, 3 doubles, and one surface lift.
+The lift infrastructure consists of one gondola that travels most of the vertical, 3 high speed quad chair lifts, 1 triple chair, and 3 doubles.
 Sahoro also has a couple of magic carpets: one outside Club Med and the other just diagonal to the gondola base near the beginners' platter lift.

 One respite is the triple chair which runs at a decent pace and provides options for intermediates and powder hounds.